keyestudio/FKS0003-KEYESTUDIO-Smart-Robot-Arm-Kit-with-Joystick-for-ESP32/docs/Smart Robot Arm Tutorial.md

 After uploading the code, the servo will initialize to 0° first.
 Then it rotates from 0 to 180° and then it maintains at 90°.
 We need to ensure the servo is at 90° position before installing.

+Operate all servos in this way to adjust the angle of the servos to 90°

 ## 8. Assembly